 Hiring progress

-This section contains two charts: Hires made and Hires made over time.
-These help you to understand the breakdown of hires based on your selection criteria.
+This section contains two charts, as shown in the table below.
+These charts help you understand the breakdown of hires based on your selection criteria.
 You can also understand how this breakdown changes over time.

 Hiring efficiency